kosorio2/programmingFinal/Cardsgame/README.md

-# MIND OF CARDS
+# Luck of the Draw
 We are going to create a python game.
 The game will have a player and an enemy.
 The player will have a choice of attacks while the enemy will give a random attack.
 The attacks will determine the (health) of both, player and enemy, and the level of the game ends when either one of the two “health bars” hits zero.
 We are planning on starting with three levels (easy, medium, and hard).
 More information coming...

 ## Getting Started
 ---
-To start the game type the following commands: cd Cardsgame cd cards cd data python menumain.py
+To start the game type the following commands: python Cardsgame
+  ---OR---
+  py Cardsgame

   The menu will then  be displayed.
 Use the arrow keys on keyboard to select "Start game" and then press enter.
 The game should then run.
   You control the game with the mouse.